terrycojones/rpnpy/README.md

         [[enter X : ]P?dsa0>n3sdllx]ss[[negative]plsx]snlsx

     [That code](https://gist.github.com/terrycojones/bdc16bf8910ba16dd2dd6ccab8cd7e53)
-    still runs today, 35 years later, totally unchanged:
+    still runs today, 35 years later, totally unchanged.

-        $ dc factor
-        enter X : 77
-        7
-        11
-        is prime.
-        enter X : 887
-        887
-        is prime.

 But `dc` has only a tiny set of operations.
-So while it's great to be able to easily use it from the command line (e.g., `echo 4 5 + p | dc`) I often find myself reaching for a real calculator or go into an interactive session with a full programming language (Perl, Python, etc).
+So while it's great to be able to easily use it from the command line (e.g., `echo 4 5 + p | dc`), I frequently find myself reaching for a real calculator or go into an interactive session with a full programming language (Perl, Python, etc).
 1. I was curious what it would be like to have a Python RPN calculator that offered both the minimalist syntax of `dc` but that also offered a much wider range of operations and made it possible to put Python objects